panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 For "Endpoints Trusting Intermediate Nodes" and "Intermediate Nodes Trusting Endpoints", these lessons point to the broader need to revisit the Internet Threat Model.

-* We noted with relief that discussions about this were already underway in the IETF community at IETF 105 (see the Security Area Open Meeting minutes {{SAAG-105-Min}} for discussion of {{draft-arkko-arch-internet-threat-model}} and {{draft-farrell-etm}}), and the Internet Architecture Board has created a mailing list for continued discussions ({{model-t}}), but we recognize that there are Path Aware Networking aspects of this effort, requiring research.
+* We noted with relief that discussions about this were already underway in the IETF community at IETF 105 (see the Security Area Open Meeting minutes {{SAAG-105-Min}} for discussion of {{I-D.arkko-arch-internet-threat-model}} and {{I-D.farrell-etm}}), and the Internet Architecture Board has created a mailing list for continued discussions ({{model-t}}), but we recognize that there are Path Aware Networking aspects of this effort, requiring research.

 For "Reacting to Distant Signals", we noted that not all attributes are equal.